 Compulsory Repayments

-When your income reaches a certain threshold, you’ll be required to start making compulsory repayments on your accumulating financial supplement debt.
-As of 2024, this threshold begins at $54,435 ($67,000 as of 1 July 2025), with repayment rates increasing progressively with income.
-Keep in mind that these thresholds and rates are adjusted annually in line with changes in average weekly earnings, so it’s worth checking for the most current figures on the Australian Taxation Office (ATO) website to confirm.
+When your income reaches a certain threshold, you’ll be required to start making compulsory repayments on your financial supplement debt.
+As of 2024, this threshold begins at $54,435 and will increase to $67,000 as of July 1, 2025.
+Repayment rates increase progressively with income.
+These thresholds and rates are adjusted annually in line with changes in average weekly earnings, so it’s worth checking for the most current figures on the Australian Taxation Office (ATO) website to confirm.

 Challenges of Financial Supplement Debt